lazysquirrellabs/blog/posts/generating_icosphere_with_code.md

 Generating an icosahedron is no different; all we need is its vertices and triangle indices.
 Finding the vertices coordinates is particularly interesting.
 Once you've got those, the triangle indices are easy to find.

 There are different paths one can take to gather vertex data on a regular icosahedron.
-The [path I took](https://en.wikipedia.org/wiki/Regular_icosahedron#Construction) was to find them by using mutually perpendicular rectangles of particular dimensions (more on this soon).
+The [path I took](https://en.wikipedia.org/wiki/Regular_icosahedron#Construction) aims to find them by using mutually perpendicular rectangles of particular dimensions (more on this soon).
 The image below demonstrates an example of such rectangles, with each one colored differently to ease viewing:

 ![](/assets/images/post22/regular_icosahedron.png)

-The vertices of the triangles (highlighted with tiny dark pink balls) will become the vertices of the icosahedron.
+The vertices of the triangles (highlighted with tiny pink balls) will become the vertices of the icosahedron.
 There are twelve of them, 4 for each rectangle.
 The white lines define 20 faces and are placed where the icosahedron's edges would be.
-Contrast this image with the icosahedron one at the beginning of this section and the correlation becomes clear.
+Contrast this image with the rotating icosahedron one in the previous section and the correlation becomes clear.

 ## Finding the vertices
 The first step to construct the rectangles is to find the coordinates of their 4 vertices.
 We know all rectangles are placed at the same point in space (i.e. their centers share the same coordinates), and we choose that point to be the origin: `(0, 0, 0)`.
 We have also established that all rectangles have the same dimensions.
-Consequently, they only differ in rotation and once we have found the coordinates of one rectangle's vertices, we can just rotate them to find the coordinates of the other 2.
+Consequently, they only differ in rotation and, once we have found the coordinates of one rectangle's vertices, we can just rotate them to find the coordinates of the other 2.

 The rectangles can be of any size, as long as the ratio between their sides is the [golden ratio](https://en.wikipedia.org/wiki/Golden_ratio), which is approximately 1.618033988749.
 Effectively, this means that the rectangle's width must be ~1.618 times larger than its height.
 We also know that all rectangle vertices must be at 1 unit away from its center (it's a unit sphere), so we can calculate the rectangle's `height` and `width` based on the diagram below: